 The sizes are divided into groups with numbers and letters to designate each.
 Some cars can accommodate more than one battery size, but it’s important to choose a battery that’s approved for use in your vehicle.

-Consult the car manufacturer’s specifications to determine what size battery is appropriate for your vehicle.
+Consult the car manufacturer’s specifications to determine which battery size is appropriate for your vehicle.

 CCA measures a battery’s starting power in cold temperatures.
-The rating indicates the number of amps that a 12-volt battery is able to deliver at 0℉ for 30 seconds while keeping the voltage at a steady 7.2 volts.
+The rating indicates the number of amps that a 12-volt battery can deliver at 0 degrees Fahrenheit for 30 seconds while keeping the voltage at a steady 7.2 volts.

 CCA rating is particularly important if you live in a cold climate.
 For the best results, choose a battery with the highest CCA rating available that fits the car manufacturer’s requirements.

-Look for a battery that can supply at least 1½ hours of reserve capacity.
-For a higher performing battery, opt for one with 2 hours of reserve capacity.
+Look for a battery that can supply at least 1.5 hours of reserve capacity.
+For a higher-performing battery, opt for one with two hours of reserve capacity.

 Car batteries can weigh as much as 40 pounds, which can make them difficult to maneuver.
 If you plan to install the battery yourself, it helps to choose a model with a handle to make lowering it into the tight confines of a car engine a little easier.

-A. In hot temperatures, a battery’s capacity increases.
-However, the battery life actually decreases.
-In cold weather, the battery has a lower capacity, but it typically lasts longer.
+A. In hot temperatures, a battery’s capacity increases, but its life actually decreases.
+In cold weather, the battery has a lower capacity but typically lasts longer.

 A. When you purchase a new car battery, many stores will take the old one to recycle for you.
-In some areas, you’ll actually pay a fee if you don’t turn in your old battery, in an attempt to keep the dangerous lead and acid in car batteries from winding up in landfills.
+In some areas, you’ll actually pay a fee if you don’t turn in your old battery.
+This is done in an attempt to keep the dangerous lead and acid in car batteries from ending up in landfills.